Lizzi-Busy/csv2txt/README.md

 # csv2txt

-python script to break csv column into multiple txt files (a byproduct of my nlp project)
+python script to break csv into multiple txt files (a byproduct of my nlp project)

 ## Inspiration & Description